 "You are a master at your work." - Nathalie Udo

 Ahri Golden bought her first camera in 1996 and fiddled around with it until the day after September 11th, 2001.

 - Dot Fisher-Smith

-Since then, Golden has created award-winning portraiture appearing in publications, on album covers, websites, various personal, professional, ceremonial purposes., as well as photojournalism.
+Since then, Golden has created award-winning portraiture appearing in publications, on album covers, websites, and various personal, professional, and ceremonial purposes, as well as photojournalism.